abhinav10101/BCS_Secy_Task_24/README.md

 The file GobletOfFire_test.py tests the code for one episode and provides a pygame rendering of it.

 To find the number of generations before Harry escapes the death eater consecutively 10 times you can run the GobletOfFire_Gen.py .When I ran it it took 5275 generations.

+To run the grid with a bigger maze and with 2 death eaters run GobletOfFire_2.py .
+Training it with a large number of episodes makes the Q table very large so run it on small number of episodes such as 3000.
+After training for 3000 episodes I got an accuracy of around 30%.